 The Ex-qui-site Corb workshop and exhibition, supplementing an option studio at the University of Michigan by the same name, explored contemporary ideas related to interventionist research and practice.
-The project speculated about emergent models of urban and architectural mediation through direct encounter with a complex and contentious site.
+The effort speculated about emergent models of urban and architectural mediation through direct encounter with a complex and contentious site.

 Ex-qui-site Corb takes stock of the details: opening the enigmatic house for collective consideration and tasking the workshop's participants to respond to this curious architectural scenario through material interposition and speculative activation.
 The outcomes look to privilege juxtaposition, irregularity, chance, and idiosyncrasy, making a case for architecture’s material, discursive, and narrative capacities in the hope of producing something greater than the sum of its parts.

-Patrick Beaucé, Colin Ponthot
+Collaboration: Patrick Beaucé, Colin Ponthot

-Adam Wilbanks, Megan Peters, Wenye Zhu, Sydney Brown, Allyson Hrit, Chia-Hsing Chang, Gaurav Sardana, Kerry Conway, Ming Qi, Ryan Goold, Tafhim Rahman, Xjiajun Zhang
+Project Team: Adam Wilbanks, Megan Peters, Wenye Zhu, Sydney Brown, Allyson Hrit, Chia-Hsing Chang, Gaurav Sardana, Kerry Conway, Ming Qi, Ryan Goold, Tafhim Rahman, Xjiajun Zhang

 This workshop was made possible with support from Ville de St-Die-des-Vosges, the Ecole nationale superieure d'art et de design de Nancy, Taubman College of Architecture & Urban Planning.
 Special thanks to Christian Debize, Geraud Didier, Yannick Le Coquil, Remy Duval, Sharon Haar, and Maryann Wilkinson.